tomalrussell/nismod_teaching_kit/docs/lecture_07/Lecture_7.3.md

----
-title: Mini-Lecture 7.3 -- Methods for decision making under uncertainty
+# Mini-Lecture 7.3 -- Methods for decision making under uncertainty
-keywords:
--   Decision making under deep uncertainty
--   Exploratory analysis
--   Adaptive planning
-authors:
--   Orlando Roman
----

 In this mini-lecture we will describe the most classical methods for decision-making under deep uncertainty (DMDU), looking at their applicability and differences.

-# Learning objectives
+Learning objectives

 - List and describe some DMDU methods
 - Explain when a particular method is preferred.

-# Introduction
+## Introduction

 One typical approach to address uncertain problems is through the evaluation of scenarios as explorations of plausible futures, where